Nordes/HoNoSoFt.LibGio.Bindings/README.md

 ## How to run the Integration Tests
 To avoid running the tests within Visual Studio, you can filter the tests to remove the Trait by adding the search condition to : `-Trait:"Integration"`.

+Except if you're on a MAC or Linux, the integration tests are going to fail. **Why?** Because, Glib is for the linux world.

+If you plan to run your test application in Windows 10, it's possible under the WSL (Windows Subsystem Linux).
+You will be required to install at least the Glib (GSettings).
+Once this is completed, you will be able to start also your dbus using a command such as `exec dbus-run-session -- bash`.
+Normally, if you have an X-Server (gnome for example), the dbus session should be already started.

 **Future:** Use some kind of attribute to skip those tests in the VS UI: https://github.com/AArnott/Xunit.SkippableFact/pull/7#issuecomment-393395780

 ## Integration tests